Setting a Personal Registry with a shared Tiltfile

 parameter of default_registry

-to configure the registry host as referenced from your K8s YAML.
-E.g. for the example above, you would call:
+the registry host as referenced from your cluster.

 default_registry(